helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 Where things get interesting is when a color matches (or closely matches) the terminal background color: any use of that color will fade or disappear entirely.
-The common cases are with `white` or `bg_white` on a light theme and `black` or `bg_black` on a dark theme.
+The common cases are with `white` or `bg_white` on a light theme and `black` or `bg_black` on a dark theme: see [color examples](#color-examples).
 While explicit use of `white` may work well in _your_ terminal, it won't work for everyone; if this matters in your use case...

-The portability problem can be addressed by using these special styles in place of any white or black style:
+Portability can be addressed by using these special styles in place of any white or black style:

  * `default`: selects the default text color in the current theme
  * `bold`: selects the bold variant of the default text color